 Sure, he was nearly 40 years younger than me, but I had no reason to complain.
 The trail was easy to walk.

-For a time, the sections that were in shade were a little chilly, but that soon changed as the sun continued to rise.
+For a time, the sections that were in shade were a little chilly.
+That soon changed as the sun continued to rise.

 We had to pass through several pipe gates today.
 There had been a few on previous days, but there were an unusually large number of gates this morning.

-I haven’t yet seen any livestock on or near the trail, but I assume the gates were intended to keep animals in grazing fields.
+Though I haven’t yet seen any livestock on or near the trail, I assume the gates were intended to keep animals in grazing fields.